indiqusdocs/yntraa/docs/Administration/ServicesManagement/WorkingwithCloudCollections.md

 Cloud Collections are dependent on Availability Zones, which means that the same collection needs to be created for each AZ to make it available across multiple AZs.
 :::
 ## Adding Collection Items
 Once a Cloud Collection is created, you can add Collection Items by going into the collection's details and choosing from the upload options.
-Each collection 'type' has its own specific item types and the Apiculus Admin Console UI lists the sections accordingly.
+Each collection 'type' has its own specific item types and the Yntraa Admin platform UI lists the sections accordingly.
 There are two ways of creating Collection Items:
 - **Upload Using Template** – This option gives a way to bulk-upload Collection Items; useful for adding multiple items together, but prone to error as data entered manually to the spreadsheet/template is only validated at the time of upload.
 - **Add Using UI** – This option gives a way to create Collection Items individually; useful as chances of misconfigurations are low since the UI shows a list of available options to choose from.
 ## Publishing and Managing Collections